mselias/Housing_Loan/README.md

 # Home Loan
 This is a git repository for the Kaggle Home Loan Challenge and will be made public.
 This is a work in progress and updates to this git repository will be made regularly.
-The current complete procedures are as follows:
+The current completed procedures are as follows:

 1) Data loading onto a MySQL Database from Python
 2) Beginning stages of Data Processing